jako-ry/ecommerce-pattern-library/_products/egg-glitter-stickers.md

 ---
 name: "Egg Glitter Stickers"
 description: |
   Now Egg can brighten your day as glittery stickers!
+Just don't use them too much or you'll be glittery for days.
 Decorate your notebooks, calendars, and gifts with Egg.
 non_conflict: true
 image: "/images/egg/little-egg.png"
 price: "1.99"